tiy-atl-js-sep-2016/template/Readme.md

 #### If you are using the `newapp` tool

+*NOTE:* If you do not use a lowercased project/folder name, the automatic deploy to surge with `npm run deploy` will fail as surge.sh always expects lowercased names.

 1. Run `$ newapp template <project name>`
 2. Change in to your new project
 3. Initialize Git `$ git init`